Sixth Form Dress Code

 Shirts and tops are to cover the upper body including the waist area.

-No revealing tops, tops without straps nor tops with pencil straps.
-No vest tops.
+No revealing tops, no tops without straps, no tops with spaghetti straps and no crops tops.

 Skirts and dresses should not be worn too short.